The Nurses and Midwives Work Value Case: why the award matters

 09 June 2026

 In 2024, the ANMF’s landmark Aged Care Work Value Case delivered significant wage increases for nurses and AINs across aged care.
 That win was only the beginning.
-The ANMF is now pursuing a second Work Value Case, seeking a 35% increase to minimum award wages under the Nurses Award 2020 for all RNs, midwives, ENs and AINs working outside aged care.
+The ANMF is now pursuing a second Work Value Case, seeking long-overdue wage increases under the Nurses Award 2020 for all RNs, midwives, ENs and AINs working outside aged care.
 Here’s why it’s important for you.

 What an award is and why it matters